Guo-baiyi/granular-material-classification/README.md

 ## Introduction

-This project aims to classify granular materials and identify particle size distribution using deep learning techniques.
-We employ Convolutional Neural Networks (CNN) and the Segment Anything Model (SAM) to predict the average particle size and standard deviation from images of granular materials.
+This project aims to classify granular materials and identify particle size using deep learning techniques.
+I employ Convolutional Neural Networks (CNN) and the Segment Anything Model (SAM) to predict the average particle size and standard deviation from images of granular materials.

 ## Complete Project Overview